-Buffett buys Kroger stock for first time
+Buffett's Berkshire Hathaway buys Kroger stock for first time

 Continue Reading Below

-According to SEC Filings, an 18.9 percent stake was disclosed in the nation's largest grocer but revenue, Friday after the closing bell.
+According to SEC Filings, an 18.9 percent stake was disclosed in the nation's largest grocer by revenue on Friday after the closing bell.

 |Ticker